 Blender - This software is a free and open source 3D creation suite that can support all your 3D design needs--modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 For more on what Blender can do, check out their Support page to view tutorials and visit the user community.
 All3DP has a list of Blender tutorials (most are free) you can choose from depending on which aspect of the software you'd like to learn first.

 FreeCAD -This software is an open source program aimed directly at mechanical engineers and product designers.
 It can also be used in a wider range of uses, such as architecture and other engineering specialties.
-FreeCad maintains tutorials on their wiki, FreeCAD Academy YouTube channel, and a community forum to meet its users' needs.
+FreeCad maintains tutorials on their website, FreeCAD Academy YouTube channel, and a community forum to meet its users' needs.

 OpenSCAD - This free software allows users to create solid 3D CAD models.
 It does little in the way of artistic modeling and is best used when planning or creating 3D models of machine parts.
 It works like a 3D-compiler that reads a script file, which describes the object and then renders the 3D model.
 This gives the designer full control over the modeling process.
 See their About page for more info, as well as their community forum and Documentation page for tutorials.